The Third Alarm (1922 film): Plot

-To make ends meet, Dan gets a job as a ditch digger.
-While working one day, he notices Bullet nuzzling up against him.
-Bullet had been pulling a dirt wagon but visited Dan.
-Bullet's supervisor finds his horse and abuses the animal.
-Dan tries to stop him but is beat up.
-Johnny happens upon the altercation and beats up Bullet's handler.
-After threatening the supervisor, Johnny forces Dan to quit this job.
-Johnny decides to lifts Dan's financial burdens.
+To make ends meet, Dan takes a job as a ditch digger.
+While working one day, he feels Bullet nuzzling against him.
+Bullet had been pulling a dirt wagon but, upon catching sight of his old handler, paid a visit.
+Bullet's overseer sees what his horse is doing.
+He walks over to the animal and starts mishandling the poor horse.
+Dan attempted to stop the supervisor's abuse, but the supervisor overpowered him.
+Johnny chances upon the altercation and thrashes Bullet's handler.
+He then warns the supervisor about further abuse and suggests that Dan seek a new job.
+Johnny realizes there is one way to ease Dan's financial burdens.
 He drops out of medical school and applies for a job at the fire station.
 The chief knows Johnny and makes him a firefighter.
 The next day, the police arrive at the McDowell household.
 They claim a fire horse is missing and blame Johnny.
-The police have a search warrant and find "Bullet" in Dan's shed.
-The police demand to know where Johnny is.
-Dan confesses to the crime to save his son.
-The police take Dan to jail.
+The police have a search warrant and find "Bullet" in Dan's shed—the police demand to know where Johnny is.
+To save his son the embarrassment, Dan confessed to the crime.
+They promptly sent him to jail.

-A fire breaks out in the Rutherford apartment building.
-June Rutherford lives on the top floor.
-She evacuates with the other residents when she discovers her small dog is missing.
-She goes back into the flaming building but becomes trapped by the flames.
+A fire breaks out in the Rutherford apartment building where June Rutherford lives on the top floor.
+She evacuates the building with the other residents but discovers her dog is missing.
+She rushes into the burning building to rescue her dog, but becomes trapped by the flames.
 Johnny is at the fire station when the fire bell clangs.
-He finds out the fire is at the new Rutherford apartments.
+He discovers the fire is at the new Rutherford apartments.
 The dispatcher says they only respond if it becomes a third alarm.
-Freddie is selling newspapers when he reads about Dan's arrest for a horse thief.
-He rushes to the fire station and tells the chief he found Bullet on the street and locked him up in Dan's woodshed.
-The chief says he will free Dan.
+Freddie is selling newspapers when he reads about Dan's arrest as a horse thief.
+He rushes to the fire station, tells the fire chief he found Bullet on the street, and locks him up in Dan's woodshed.
+The chief says he will go to jail and have Dan released.